tttinh/blog/201904/09_UsefulBashShortcuts.md

 `Ctrl + w`  – delete from cursor to start of word (i.e. delete backwards one word).

-`Ctrl + y`  – paste word or text that was cut using one of the deletion shortcuts (such as the one above) after the cursor.
+`Ctrl + y`  – paste text that was cut using one of the deletion shortcuts after the cursor.

 `Ctrl + xx` – move between start of command line and current cursor position (and back again).